 Success is rooted in discipline.

-There is an old adage that says: The most successful people make their bed everyday.
+The most successful people make their bed everyday.
 As simple as it sounds, making one’s bed every day put’s them in a place to be successful because they will have already accomplished something before the day even starts.

 If you can accomplish one task, it will make you more inclined to want to accomplish more.